THE SOUTHERN ASSOCIATION FOR VASCULAR SURGERY

 Section 2.
 Registration.
 Each member in attendance at the Annual Meeting shall register with and secure a badge from the Secretary or a representative designated by him/her to perform his/her duty.
 All other persons attending the Annual Meeting shall register and secure an admission badge.

 Section 3.
 Business Meeting.
-During the Annual Meeting, there shall be a Business Meeting for the membership in order to elect officers and councilors and transact other business that may come before the Association.
+During the Annual Meeting, there shall be a Business Meeting for the Active membership in order to elect officers and councilors and transact other business that may come before the Association.
 The time and place of this meeting shall be announced in the program.
 The election of officers and councilors shall be the last order of business.

 Section 1.
 Executive Council.
 The Executive Council is the governing body of the Association.
 It shall authorize the purchase of property, stocks, bonds, securities, make loans and authorize and supervise the expenditure of the funds of the Association, except the payment of current expenses such as salaries, supplies, etc.